fennar01/GeospatialReport/GeospatialReport/README.md

 This will automatically find all tiles with the required bands, run the pipeline, and export vegetation masks to the `output/` directory with tile-specific filenames.

+## Export Formats

+Vegetation masks are exported as GeoTIFF and GeoJSON files.
+Run the batch processing script to generate both formats for each tile.
+Support for additional formats such as shapefile is planned.
+Contributions to add new export formats are welcome!

 ## Example Output
 See [`output/sample_output_map.html`](output/sample_output_map.html) for a sample interactive map.
 See [`output/vegetation_mask_pred.tif`](output/vegetation_mask_pred.tif) for a sample exported vegetation mask GeoTIFF.